 How To Remove Password From PDF Files On Mac OS X

 Step #1.
 Open encrypted PDF file in Preview.

 Step #2.
-Enter password to open the document.
+Enter the password to open the document.

 Step #4.
 Now, you will need to Save the file.
 Make sure to let the encryption box remain unchecked.

 Once the password has been removed from the PDF file, you can use it just like any other file.
 Do you know any other trick of removing password from any PDF files?
-Do provide your inputs.
+Do provide your inputs in the comment below.